-The parish council consists of eleven councillors who are elected every four years.
+The parish council consists of a total of eleven councillors who are elected every four years.

-The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for fifteen minutes at the start of the meeting.
+The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for twenty minutes at the start of the meeting.

-Agendas are posted on this website and on the parish notice board located outside Barnetby Post Office, Victoria Road at least 3 working days prior to the meeting.
+Agendas are posted on this website and on the parish notice board located on St Mary’s Avenue at least 3 working days prior to the meeting.
 Minutes are posted on this website once they have been agreed as a true record and signed by the chairman at the following meeting.

 What does the parish council do?